PaulLerner/deep_parkinson_handwriting/Readme.md

 # Utils
 `utils.py` contains misc. utilitaries such as measures and task dictionaries, confusion matrix.
 # Main

-All of the content of this section is also present in relevant places in `Main.ipynb`.

 ## utils
 some extra utils in addition to `utils.py` due to the great number of parameters :